-Qualified business and tourism applicants are eligible for 10-year Kazakhstani visas, with a maximum stay of 60 days for business and 30 days for tourism.
-Kazakhstan will continue issuing five-year, multiple-entry visas to applicants qualifying for diplomatic, official, and media travel.
+Individuals traveling for both business and tourism may qualify for 10-year Kazakhstani visas.
+Visa’d travelers are able to stay for periods of up to 60 days at a time on business, or up to 30 days at a time for tourism.
+Kazakhstan issues five-year, multiple-entry visas to applicants qualifying for diplomatic, official, and media travel.

-More information on entry/exit requirements can be found at https://travel.state.gov website
+More information on entry and exit requirements can be found at https://travel.state.gov

 Migration Police Nur-Sultan